Electric Vehicle Grid Integration Project

 The use of plug-in hybrid electric vehicles represents a significant potential shift in the use of electricity and the operation of electric power systems.
 Electrification of the transportation sector could increase generation capacity as well as transmission and distribution requirements, especially if vehicles are charged during periods of high demand.
 This study evaluated several of these PHEV-charging impacts on utility system operations within the Xcel Energy Colorado service territory.
 NREL performed a series of simulations in which the expected electricity demand of a fleet of PHEVs was added to projected utility loads under a variety of charging scenarios.
 These simulations provided insight into the potential grid impacts of PHEVs, with a focus on total system load, emissions, costs, and benefits.

 The National Renewable Energy Laboratory's Publications Database offers a wide variety of documents related to plug-in electric vehicles, advanced batteries, grid integration, renewable generation, and electrified transportation.
-The following selection provides a sampling of recent documents from the Electric Vehicle Grid Integration Team.
+The following selection provides a sampling of documents from the Electric Vehicle Grid Integration Team.

 Technical and Conference Papers